 Our office is located in at the Church Street entrance of Clewell Hall.
 The chaplain, Rev. Amy Rio-Anderson, can be reached for an appointment at 917-5087 or you may email her at firstname.lastname@example.org.

-There are two spots on campus that are aside for students, faculty and staff to participate in spiritual reflection and thought.
+There are two spots on campus that are set aside for students, faculty, and staff to participate in spiritual reflection and thought.

-The Little Chapel is located on the Salem College campus, between the Writing Center and Hanes Alumnae House.
+The Little Chapel is located between the Writing Center and Hanes Alumnae House.
 Monthly worship services are held in Little Chapel and are open to the entire campus community.
 Little Chapel is also open each day for quiet time, prayer and meditation.
-Please feel free to take a few minutes and come rest and rejuvenate in this sacred space!
+Please feel free to take a few minutes and come rest and rejuvenate in this sacred space.

 A memorial garden is also installed behind the Alumnae House.
-This spot, which features a beautiful scupture created by a Salem alumna as well as a handmade bench, is dedicated to the memory of alumnae who have passed away.
+This spot, which features a beautiful scupture created by a Salem alumna, and a handmade bench is dedicated to the memory of alumnae who have passed away.
 Beautiful plantings contribute to the peace of a spot in which to meditate and think.